IQ EQ FUND MANAGEMENT IRELAND Ltd Raises Stock Position in PureCycle Technologies, Inc. (NYSE:PCT)

-IQ EQ FUND MANAGEMENT IRELAND Ltd grew its holdings in PureCycle Technologies, Inc. (NYSE:PCT – Free Report) by 63.5% in the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 133,071 shares of the company’s stock after buying an additional 51,688 shares during the period.
-IQ EQ FUND MANAGEMENT IRELAND Ltd owned approximately 0.08% of PureCycle Technologies worth $747,000 as of its most recent filing with the Securities & Exchange Commission.
+IQ EQ FUND MANAGEMENT IRELAND Ltd increased its position in shares of PureCycle Technologies, Inc. (NYSE:PCT – Free Report) by 63.5% in the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 133,071 shares of the company’s stock after purchasing an additional 51,688 shares during the period.
+IQ EQ FUND MANAGEMENT IRELAND Ltd owned approximately 0.08% of PureCycle Technologies worth $747,000 at the end of the most recent quarter.

 Analysts Set New Price Targets

 A number of research firms recently commented on PCT.
-Stifel Nicolaus dropped their price target on shares of PureCycle Technologies from $15.00 to $6.00 and set a “buy” rating for the company in a research note on Friday, November 10th.
+Roth Mkm cut shares of PureCycle Technologies from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $6.00 to $3.00 in a research note on Tuesday, December 19th.
+Oppenheimer cut shares of PureCycle Technologies from an “outperform” rating to a “market perform” rating in a research report on Thursday, November 9th.
 Roth Capital cut shares of PureCycle Technologies from a “buy” rating to a “neutral” rating in a research report on Tuesday, December 19th.
-Oppenheimer cut shares of PureCycle Technologies from an “outperform” rating to a “market perform” rating in a research report on Thursday, November 9th.
-Finally, Roth Mkm cut shares of PureCycle Technologies from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $6.00 to $3.00 in a research report on Tuesday, December 19th.
+Finally, Stifel Nicolaus lowered their price objective on shares of PureCycle Technologies from $15.00 to $6.00 and set a “buy” rating for the company in a research report on Friday, November 10th.

 Insider Activity

 In other PureCycle Technologies news, Director Steven F. Bouck purchased 8,000 shares of PureCycle Technologies stock in a transaction dated Thursday, November 16th.
 The stock was acquired at an average price of $3.90 per share, for a total transaction of $31,200.00.
 Following the acquisition, the director now owns 41,640 shares in the company, valued at approximately $162,396.
 The purchase was disclosed in a filing with the SEC, which is available through the SEC website.
-In other PureCycle Technologies news, Director Steven F. Bouck purchased 8,000 shares of PureCycle Technologies stock in a transaction dated Thursday, November 16th.
-The stock was acquired at an average price of $3.90 per share, for a total transaction of $31,200.00.
-Following the acquisition, the director now owns 41,640 shares in the company, valued at approximately $162,396.
-The purchase was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CEO Dustin Olson purchased 68,190 shares of PureCycle Technologies stock in a transaction dated Friday, November 10th.
-The stock was acquired at an average price of $3.22 per share, with a total value of $219,571.80.
-Following the acquisition, the chief executive officer now owns 787,109 shares in the company, valued at approximately $2,534,490.98.
+In other news, Director Steven F. Bouck acquired 8,000 shares of PureCycle Technologies stock in a transaction that occurred on Thursday, November 16th.
+The stock was purchased at an average price of $3.90 per share, for a total transaction of $31,200.00.
+Following the purchase, the director now directly owns 41,640 shares in the company, valued at approximately $162,396.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Dustin Olson acquired 68,190 shares of PureCycle Technologies stock in a transaction that occurred on Friday, November 10th.
+The shares were purchased at an average price of $3.22 per share, with a total value of $219,571.80.
+Following the purchase, the chief executive officer now owns 787,109 shares in the company, valued at $2,534,490.98.
 The disclosure for this purchase can be found here.
 In the last quarter, insiders acquired 136,969 shares of company stock worth $485,444.
 11.44% of the stock is currently owned by corporate insiders.

 About PureCycle Technologies